About Beloved Community Circles

 What is mindful action?

 In his teachings, Thich Nhat Hanh often emphasized the importance of using mindfulness practices to strengthen our capacity to take action to sustain and protect life in the world.
 Our culture tells us that in order to make a difference, we need to overextend, rush, and act with urgency.
-While the climate crisis we find ourselves in at this time is indeed an emergency, Buddhist teachings tell us that we will be most effective taking action to prevent crisis when we can think with clear, focused minds, cultivated through dedicated meditation practice.
+While the climate crisis we find ourselves in at this time is indeed an emergency, Buddhist teachings tell us that we will be most effective taking action to prevent crisis when we can think with clear, focused minds, cultivated through dedicated mindfulness practices.

 Okay, how can I get started?